awsdocs/aws-lambda-developer-guide/sample-apps/java-events/README.md

       CodeUri: build/distributions/java-events.zip
       Handler: example.HandlerApiGateway

 Deploy the change, and then use the invoke script to test the new configuration.
-For handlers, that don't take a JSON object as input, pass the type as an argument to the invoke script.
+Pass the handler type key as an argument to the invoke script.

     ./3-invoke.sh lex
     {